tock/tock/doc/reference/trd-appid.md

 identifiers of those two invocations, while the Application Identifier will be the same.

 3.3 Example Use Cases
 -------------------------------

 The following five use cases demonstrate different ways in which Application Policies can assign Application Identifiers, some of which use Application Credentials:

-  1. A TBF Object with no Application Credentials: it only runs on kernels that are willing to load TBF Objects without credentials (e.g., research systems).
+  1. **A research system that (memory permitting) runs every Userspace Binary loaded on it.** The Identifier Policy assigns every Userspace Binary a Locally Unique Application Identifier and the Credentials Checking Policy approves TBF Objects independently of their credentials.

+  1. **A research system which requires no Application Credentials, but will not run more than one copy of the same Userspace Binary**.
 The Identifier Policy defines that TBF Objects with no credentials have a Global Application Identifier of a SHA256 hash of the Application Binary.
-This means the system does not support versioning of Userspace Binaries: two different versions of the same Application have different Application Identifiers.
+The system does not support versioning of Userspace
+  Binaries: two different versions of the same Application have different Application Identifiers.

-  1. The Credentials Checking Policy only accepts TBF Objects with an Application Credentials containing an RSA signature.
+  1. **A system which runs only a small number of pre-defined Applications and an Application is defined by a particular public RSA key.** The Credentials Checking Policy only accepts TBF Objects with an Application Credentials containing an RSA signature from a small number of pre-approved keys.
 The Identifier Policies defines that the Global Application Identifier of a process is the public key used to generate the accepted Application Credentials for the TBF Object.
 Before verifiying a signature in a TBF footer, the Process Checker decides whether to it accepts the associated public key using the Credentials Checking Policy.
 The Identifier Policy assigns a Global Application Identifier as the public key in the TBF footer.

-  1. Multiple separate Applications that run concurrently need to be signed with a single public key.
-Each Application is identified by an identifier I. The Application Credentials for these Userspace Binaries consist of a TBF footer containing an ECDSA public key, the identifier I, and a signature over the TBF Headers, Userspace Binary, I signed with the private key corresponding to the public key in the footer.
-The Credentials Checking Policy decides whether to accept a particular public key for verification.
-The Identifier Policy assigns a Global Application Identifier as the concatenation of the public key and I.
+  1. **A system which runs any number of Applications but all Applications must be signed by a particular RSA key.** The Credentials Checking Policy only accepts TBF Objects with a Credentials of an RSA signature from the approved key.
+The Identifier Policy defines the Application Identifier as the UTF-8 encoded package name stored in the TBF Header (or "" if none is stored).
+Two Userspace Binaries with the same package name will not run concurrently.

-  1. A Tock system wants to load the same Userspace Binary in two different processes at the same time.
-The Userspace Binary is stored in a single TBF Object O that the Credentials Checking Policy assigns a Global Application Identifier to.
-The system cannot run O in two processes at the same time because two processes with the same Application Identifier cannot run simultaneously.
+  1. **A system that loads the same Userspace Binary in multiple different processes at the same time.** The Identifier Policy assigns a Userspace Binary a Locally Unique Identifier.
+If the Userspace Binary needs integrity or authenticity then the Credentials Checking Policy can require signatures.
+This differs from the first example in that a single Userspace Binary can be loaded into multiple processes, instead of loading each Userspace Binary once.
+The use cases are different but can (in terms of identifiers and credentials) implemented the same way.

-  1. A Tock system wants to load the same Userspace Binary in two different processes at the same time.
-The Credentials Checking Policy assigns a unique Local Application Identifier to each Userspace Binary based on its position in flash.

 As the above examples illustrate, Application Credentials can vary in size and content.
 The credentials that a kernel's Credentials Checking